jjwall/jjwall.github.io/writings/blog/2025/the-mythic-codex-part-1.md

 In the next entry of this nine-fold blogpost series, we'll ascend to the next layer of Soul Identification: <i>The Soul’s Cultural Identification</i>.

 If this interests you, please follow me on my Instagram account [@jakewallace.io](https://www.instagram.com/jakewallace.io) to stay tuned as I work on writing, editing, and refining my thoughts on various mythological matters.
-Social media is a space where I share other aspects of my writings such as: poetry, fictional excerpts and tech tips.
-I also share other aspects of my creative journey—video games I’m developing, music I’m producing, sketches I’m drawing, and commissioned artwork for my projects.
+Social media is a space where I share additional aspects of my writings such as: poetry, fictional excerpts and tech tips.
+There I also share other facets of my creative journey—video games I’m developing, music I’m producing, sketches I’m drawing, and artwork I'm commissioning my projects.

 And as always—remember: keep reaching for the stars 🚀✨